 I adapted this Dry Chilli Chicken recipe from Chinese Kung Pao Chicken which is one of the best Singapore dishes I’ve tasted.
-With a spicy tongue we love to taste Kung Pao Chicken or dry chili chicken when we eat from outside.
+With a spicy tongue, we love to taste Kung Pao Chicken or dry chili chicken when we eat outside.
 However, my recipe here is not the exact Singapore dry chili chicken recipe.
-Instead, here is how I cook it with my own way keeping the original taste of Kung pao chicken yet suits with Sri Lankan taste buds.
+Instead, here is how I cook it in my own way keeping the original taste of Kung pao chicken yet suits with Sri Lankan taste buds.

 Anyway, after a long time, I wrote a recipe.
-Hope you will enjoy.
+Hope you will enjoy it.
 I try my best to update Food Corner frequently with new recipes.

 Recipe : Dry chilli chicken (Adapted from Chinese Kung Pao Chicken Recipe)